Path-Based Conditions for the Identifiability of Non-additive Nonlinear Networks with Full Measurements: Problem formulation

 Assumption~\ref{ass:full_excitation} implies that we know if a node function $\Phi_i$ is influenced by the output of a specific node $y_j$.

-In this work, we restrict our attention to networks that do not contain any cycle (i.e., directed acyclic graphs), so that the function $F_i$ associated with the measurement of a node $i$ is of the form:
+In this work, we restrict our attention to networks that do not contain any cycle (i.e., directed acyclic graphs), so that the function $F_i$ associated with the measurement of a node $i$ is of the form

 where $\mathcal{N}^{e\to i}$ is the set of excited nodes with a path to the node $i$.
 The function $F_i$ determines the output of the node $i$ through the dynamics \eqref{eq:general_nonlinear} and the excitation signals of the nodes in $\mathcal{N}^{e\to i}$, and only depends on a finite number of inputs (i.e., $M_1,\ldots,M_{n_i}$ are finite) due to the finite delays $m_{i,j}$ and the absence of cycles.
+The model \eqref{eq:function_Fi} is of the type Nonlinear Finite Impulse Response (NFIR) where the output is a nonlinear function only of the excitation signals (i.e., inputs) \cite{ramirez2021nonlinear,pillonetto2025deep}.
 For the identifiability analysis, we consider the notion of identifiability in system identification \cite{ljung1999system}, where the objective is to determine if there exists a unique set of local dynamics $\Phi_i$ that leads to a global behavior given by the functions $F_i$.
 Hence, we make the following assumption for the derivation of the identifiability conditions.

 \begin{assumption} If the node $i$ is measured, the function $F_i$ is known. \end{assumption}

 \begin{remark}[Functions $\Phi_i$ and $F_i$] Although $\Phi_i$ and $F_i$ are functions associated with a node $i$, they are not the same since $\Phi_i$ determines the dynamics of $i$ while $F_i$ is the information obtained through the measurement of $i$.
 Notice that $\Phi_i$ is a function of the outputs of the in-neighbors and is independent of the set of excited nodes $\NN^e$, while $F_i$ is a function of the excitation signals and depends on $\NN^e$. \end{remark}